Best Christmas Lights and Awesomely Decorated Homes around Los Angeles

 Altadena's famous Deodar cedar trees have been lit with festive strings of lights every year since 1920, in what is recognized as the oldest large-scale outdoor Christmas display in the world.
 The road is closed to traffic, so bundle up to fully enjoy the .7-mile light display on foot.

-Lights switch on the second weekend of December and remain lit (until 10:00pm nightly) through January 1.
+Lights switch on the second weekend of December with a big tree lighting event and remain lit (until 10:00pm nightly) through January 1.